emberjs/rfcs/text/0000-contextual-helpers.md

 # Alternatives

-The RFC already discusses the alterniative paths since they are the main subject of the proposal.
+The RFC already discusses the alternative paths since they are the main subject of the proposal.

 # Unresolved questions

-Optional, but suggested for first drafts.
-What parts of the design are still TBD?
+To be determined.